 Back pain is not just physical.
 The sooner you recognize this, the sooner you can start to heal.
 I’m guessing that, if you’ve read this far, it’s because the orthodox treatments have already failed you.
 Luckily, there are other, more effective options.
 I know how painful back pain can be, and I also know that you don’t have to live that way.
 I speak from experience when I say that you absolutely can get rid of your back pain — as soon as you start to admit that it’s not just physical!

 Do you know someone with back pain?
 Then please share this article using the buttons below.
 Or drop me a comment if you have questions.
-And if you haven’t already gotten your free ebooks and free lesson, then make sure to grab them here.
+And if you haven’t already gotten your free online qigong course, then make sure to get it here.
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses, and also lead in-person retreats and workshops.